-Zero airflow restriction is achieved thanks to the combination of a unique curved damper, larger vent opening, and collar placement.
+Superior airflow efficiency is achieved thanks to the combination of a unique curved damper and larger vent opening.

-Allowing the dryer to perform at peak efficiency helps reduce lint buildup (and the resulting fire hazard), and it keeps dryer times low which reduces wear and tear and saves energy.
+Allowing the dryer to perform at peak efficiency helps reduce lint buildup (and the resulting fire hazard), and it keeps dryer times low which can reduce wear and tear and saves energy.

-Tough as nails construction, built right here in the US, ensures a very long duty life.
-The tightly engineered housing, flange, damper and collar are all constructed of 26 gauge Galvalume®.
+Tough as nails construction, the 477 is deep drawn right here in the US, and ensures a very long duty life.
+The tightly engineered housing, flange, damper and collar are all constructed of heavy gauge Galvalume®.

 Typical roof terminations have been proven to restrict airflow to a dangerous level when it comes to venting dryers.
 Poorly designed roof vents are more than just an eye sore; they are rarely duct cleaning accessible or pest resistant.

 The DryerJack delivers advanced performance for improved safety, efficiency and duty life.